xihaoli/STAARpipeline-Tutorial/README.md

 ### Step 3.1: Gene-centric coding analysis
 #### Script: <a href="STAARpipeline_Gene_Centric_Coding.r">**STAARpipeline_Gene_Centric_Coding.r**</a> and <a href="STAARpipeline_Gene_Centric_Coding_Long_Masks.r">**STAARpipeline_Gene_Centric_Coding_Long_Masks.r**</a>
 Perform gene-centric analysis for coding rare variants using the STAARpipeline package.
-The gene-centric coding analysis provides five functional categories to aggregate coding rare variants of each protein-coding gene: (1) putative loss of function (stop gain, stop loss and splice) RVs, (2) missense RVs, (3) disruptive missense RVs, (4) putative loss of function and disruptive missense RVs, and (5) synonymous RVs. <br>
+The gene-centric coding analysis provides five functional categories to aggregate coding rare variants of each protein-coding gene: (1) putative loss of function (stop gain, stop loss, and splice) RVs, (2) missense RVs, (3) disruptive missense RVs, (4) putative loss of function and disruptive missense RVs, and (5) synonymous RVs. <br>
 * `STAARpipeline_Gene_Centric_Coding.r` performs gene-centric coding analysis for all protein-coding genes across the genome.
 There are 379 jobs using this script. <br>
 * `STAARpipeline_Gene_Centric_Coding_Long_Masks.r` performs gene-centric coding analysis for some specific long masks, and might require larger memory compared to `STAARpipeline_Gene_Centric_Coding.r`.
 There are 2 jobs using this script.
 #### Input: aGDS files and the STAAR null model.
 For more details, please see the R scripts.